phantom037/SpringBootDocument/java-authentication.md

-# Spring Boot Banking Authentication API
+# Spring Boot Authentication Service

 This project provides a robust authentication and authorization system for a banking application, featuring JWT-based authentication, role-based access control (RBAC), and CRUD operations for users, roles, and permissions.